 In 2008 Popular Photography‘s blog featured three of my photographs and commentaries on them.
 In 2009 and 2010 Quick Reference Publishing commissioned me to provide all the photographs and text for three laminated wildflower guides: North Texas, Central Texas, and Southeast Texas.

 I’ve contributed over 200 photographs to the native plant database of the Lady Bird Johnson Wildflower Center.
 In 2010 I won second place in the professional category of that institution’s first-ever Wildflower Photo Contest.
+In the 2013 contest I won 1st place in the new category “Native Landscape at the Wildflower Center.”

 My other interests include natural foods and the already-mentioned mathematics and language; with regard to that last subject I write a blog called Spanish-English Word Connections, where I managed to sneak in one of my nature photographs from time to time before I had this regular outlet.